service: business case design

 discover

-We conducted preliminary research and expert interviews to hypothesize what kind of service the department could sell and to what type of customer.
+We conducted preliminary research and expert interviews to explore what types of services the department could offer and who the potential customers might be.

-I conducted brainstorm sessions with the team to ideate, built affinity charts and a final logic tree with possible solutions.
-The team ended up with top three services and prioritized “Youth Hiring Services” as seen in yellow.
+I facilitated brainstorming sessions with the team to generate ideas, developed affinity maps, and created a final logic tree to organize and evaluate potential solutions.
+The team ultimately identified three top service ideas and prioritized “Youth Hiring Services,” highlighted in yellow.

-With that in hand, we wrote a hypothesis and three sub-hypothesis statements for a Youth Hiring Service.
-The hypothesis guided next steps in research and design.
+With that in hand, we developed a main hypothesis along with three supporting sub-hypotheses for a Youth Hiring Service.
+These statements served as a foundation to guide the next stages of our research and design process.

-how might we generate new revenue with a service solution within the National Institute of Work and Learning?
+how might we generate new revenue through a service-based solution within the National Institute for Work and Learning?

-NIWL can offer staffing services to US-based companies and fulfill their entry-level diverse talent needs, serving as a third party broker matching job-ready, diverse youth to entry-level positions.
+NIWL can provide staffing services to US-based companies, addressing their entry-level diverse talent needs by acting as a third-party intermediary that connects job-ready, diverse youth with suitable entry-level positions.

 (what needs to be true)